smithphil88/football-shirt-quiz/README.md

 - [GitHub pages](https://pages.github.com/) - this has been used to deploy my site.
 - [Go Full Page](https://chromewebstore.google.com/detail/gofullpage-full-page-scre/fdpohaocaechififmbbbbbknoalclacl?hl=en) - to take full screen captures.
 - [Responsive viewer](https://responsiveviewer.org/) - this was used to check responsiveness on a variety of devices.
+- [JShint](https://jshint.com/) - this was utilised to check my JS file for errors.

 ## Testing